Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Acknowledgements

 \section{Acknowledgements}

-Michael Whitehouse is supported by a studentship from Compass -- the EPSRC Centre for Doctoral Training in Computational Statistics and Data Science.
-Nick Whiteley is supported by a Turing Fellowship from the Alan Turing Institute.
-Lorenzo Rimella is supported by EPSRC Grant EP/R018561/1 (Bayes for Health).
+Michael Whitehouse is supported by a studentship from Compass – the EPSRC Centre for Doctoral Training in Computational Statistics and Data Science.
+Lorenzo Rimella is supported by EP- SRC Grant EP/R018561/1 (Bayes for Health).
 The authors are grateful to Nikolas Kantas for pointing them to the measles model, Patrick Cannon and colleagues at Improbable for discussion of automatic differentiation and David Greenwood for discussions of agent-based models.